 For example, historian Thomas Weber of the University of Aberdeen and has uncovered evidence that festive meetings continued after 1914.

 This runs counter to the official narrative that the truce of 24 to 25 December 1914 was a one-off unique phenomenon not repeated as the war became increasingly brutal.
 Professor Weber has said:

 “In the course of research for a previous book, I came across a surprising number of references to Christmas truces well beyond 1914”.

-One example he’s cited is of Ronald MacKinnon, a Canadian soldier at Vimy Ridge on Christmas 1916:
+One eye-witness account of a later truce he’s cited is of Ronald MacKinnon, a Canadian soldier at Vimy Ridge during Christmas, 1916:

 “I had quite a good Xmas considering I was in the front line… We had a truce on Xmas Day and our German friends were quite friendly.

 "They came over to see us and we traded bully beef for cigars”.

 Official regimental records, for the Princess Patricia’s Canadian Light Infantry, said that the Germans tried to interact but that no one on the Canadian side responded.

 Professor Weber said that, in fact, a large number of truces occurred at Christmas in 1916, despite the slaughter on the Somme that year, and despite officers recording, both then and at other times, that no such meetings took place:

 “What we see is that, despite the difficulties they endured, soldiers never tried to stop fraternising with their opponents, not just during Christmas but throughout the year”.